JoshuaPianoGuy/LifeEngine/EXPERIMENTS.md

 This document describes **what the experiments are, what they measure, and exactly how they run** — from the shared simulation substrate up to the individual SLURM job arrays and the analysis scripts that consume their output.

-> **Relationship to other docs.** `MATHEMATICAL_REFERENCE.md` derives the RL/GA/energy math in depth and is still the best reference for the *equations*, but several of its **constants are from an earlier design** (single founder, top‑5 crossover, mutation disabled, hidden‑size 8, 33‑input network).
-This file documents the **current** implementation and the values actually used by the experiments.
-Where they disagree, this file wins. `HEADLESS.md` covers the headless runner in general; here we focus on the experiment set.
+> **Relationship to other docs.** `MATHEMATICAL_REFERENCE.md` derives the RL/GA/energy math in depth and is the reference for the *equations*; it has been brought up to the same implementation this file documents (tournament GA, on‑policy REINFORCE with baseline and traces, 54→128→6 network, mutation enabled), so the two now agree on every constant.
+This file remains authoritative for **experiment and run structure** — what was run, on which seeds, with which scripts. `HEADLESS.md` covers the headless runner in general; here we focus on the experiment set.

 ---